fangdreth/MBAACC-Extended-Training-Mode/README.md

 My handle is Fang\_\_\_ (that's three underscores).
 Message me on Discord.
 I'm in most major Discords so you'll be able to find me pretty easily.

 ### Can I suggest features?
 By all means.
-Reach out to me on discord, but also make sure to read the Planned Features section first.
-Don't think your idea is stupid--I'd love to discuss it, and who knows maybe it's already possible with clever settings.
+Reach out to me on discord.
+Don't be afraid your idea is stupid--I'd love to discuss it, and who knows maybe it's already possible with clever settings.

 ### Can I contribute?
 Sure.
 Reach out and we can talk about it.